Preschool & Toddler Occupational Therapy in Adelaide

 Supporting Parents And Caregivers

 Supporting a toddler or preschooler who is struggling can be emotionally exhausting.
-You may feel unsure whether to push, wait, or seek help, all while trying to manage everyday family life.
+You may feel unsure whether to push forward, wait it out, or seek help, all while managing the demands of everyday family life.

 Occupational therapy is not just about your child.
-Support can also include:
+It can also include practical support for you:

 Gaining Clarity To Support Understanding And Planning